Check out how much Scary Fun we have at Scary Run!

 And remember, there's no way we could host this event without the help and support of our volunteer team.
 Many have dedicated hours and hours of time to this event to assure the safety of our athletes and make the event more enjoyable.
 So be extra-nice to anyone helping out.
 Thank them as often as possible because we have been told we have the best volunteers ever and we want them to all come back next year!

-Most kids will enjoy the 3 mile run/walk and we are offering discounted rates for the youngsters.
+Most kids will enjoy the 5K run/walk and we are offering discounted rates for the youngsters.
 But again, please use your best judgement regarding their ability to manage the scary costumes.
 We will place the scarier costumes on the latter part of the course so less of the little kids will get too frightened.

 "What you get by achieving your goals is not as important as what you become by achieving your goals." -Z. Ziglar